Mission & Services

 Student-athletes with specific learning challenges may require increased support in addition to our academic counselors.
 Our staff includes three learning specialists with years of special education experience to work with these students on enhancing note taking, test taking, study, time management, and organizational skills.
 They also work with the University's Disability Resource Center to coordinate services for our students with diagnosed learning challenges.

 Tutoring is one of the most utilized resources for our student-athletes.
-Our Tutorial Coordinator currently manages a group of approximately 60 tutors across all subject areas.
-She works with our Compliance office to assure all tutors are staying within NCAA regulations and coordinates with the University's Resources for Academic Achievement (REACH) center to make sure our tutors are College Reading & Learning Association (CRLA) certified.
+The Tutorial Coordinator currently manages a group of approximately 65 tutors across all subject areas.
+They work with our Compliance office to assure all tutors are staying within NCAA regulations and coordinates with the University's Resources for Academic Achievement (REACH) center to make sure our tutors are College Reading & Learning Association (CRLA) certified.

 Objective Based Study Hall